Full story of the tanker accident that burnt several in Lagos

 “We extend our deepest commiseration to the families of persons who lost their lives as well as properties to the incident.”

 As Pulse was recording at the scene of the tanker accident, another accident occurred on the opposite lane.
 A danfo driver speeding in one way traffic, had a head-on collision with a commercial bus that was ferrying commuters from Ondo in the opposite direction.
-Some 10 people emerged from the accident badly hurt and unconscious.
+Some 10 persons emerged from the accident badly hurt and unconscious.
 They were immediately rushed to hospital.

 On Friday, June 29, 2018, another fuel tanker burst into flames when it collided with a trailer at Mallam Karo, along Minna-Suleja road in Niger State.